 If a student decides to withdraw from a program, go to contact page.
 It may take up to 30 days for the cancellation to take effect.
 No fine or fee will apply if the student has no outstanding payment.
 No partial refund will be issued in case the student has paid the tuition for the month in which the cancellation was requested.

 The Student Handbook can be downloaded from the Enrollment form or download it by clicking here.
 The Student Handbook explains in detail the procedures of the Institution, your responsibilities as a student, and the obligations of Lucent University.

 Lucent University will take all reasonable measures to accommodate students with visual, hearing, learning, mental, motor, or other disabilities.
 You will be able to indicate if you have a situation that requires special accommodation in the enrollment form.
 Though it is not guaranteed that we will provide access in every situation, there are measures in place to accommodate students in need of special attention.

 What happens when I finish my program?

-After the completion of your program, you will receive by mail a printed and signed certificate and a printed copy of your transcripts within 90 days.
-If you need to request another copy of your certificate or transcripts, the copy of the certificate costs US$50.00, for the copy of transcripts the cost is US$20.00.
+After the completion of your program, you will receive by mail a printed and signed diploma within 90 days.
+Your transcripts can be downloaded anytime from the learning dashboard.
+If you need to request another copy of your diploma, the cost is US$50.00.
 You will also continue to have access to your video classes, books, and all resources materials available to current students.
 You will also be notified of any updates in the program and about all new content posted in our LMS.
 This way you will be kept up-to-date and keep enjoying the benefits of being a part of Lucent University even after finishing your program.